Webinar Alert: Transform Planning Chaos to Clockwork

 Manufacturing – The News: What Happens After The November Ballot?

-Man pondering the outcome of the 2024 presidential election
+Man pondering the effect of the presidential elections on manufacturing

 Both US presidential candidates want to support manufacturing – but in very different ways.
 In the confusion, many manufacturers are holding back on long-term planning and investment.
 Too much risk.
 But at least there wasn’t a shipping strike.
 And what’s this CapEx vs OpEx thing all about? … Read all about it in our regular round-up of manufacturing-related news.